 "I have a stronger sense of empathy for those whose viewpoint is different from my own."
-Over 95% agree they felt listened to, that we succeeded in providing a conversation different than a polarizing debate, and that the process would be useful in other settings.
+Over 95% agree that they felt listened to, that we succeeded in providing a conversation different than a polarizing debate, and that the process would be useful in other settings.

 Experience this for yourself.
 Find out how people in your community can talk about their differences in a way that stitches us together rather than tearing us apart.

 - If you would like to participate in a Respectful Conversation or hold a conversation for your own community, register here.

 We also are regularly in partnership with current or new host congregations in regard to designing custom conversations tailored for topics of local relevance.
 To have a discussion about this option, contact Senior Program Manager Jerad Morey, 612- 230-3211.